mamift/redbean4laravel4/README.md

 # redbean4laravel4
-### A Laravel 4 package for RedBeanPHP ORM 4.3.1
+### A Laravel 4 package for RedBeanPHP ORM 4.1

-This is a Laravel 4 package to allow the use of [Redbean PHP ORM](http://redbeanphp.com), version 4.3.1.
+This is a Laravel 4 package to allow the use of [Redbean PHP ORM](http://redbeanphp.com), version 4.1.
 This version of Redbean supports PHP 5.3.4 and later, and has been tested to work with Laravel 4.1.

-#### PHP 5.3.3 compatibility note
+### PHP 5.3.3 compatibility note
-If you are using Laravel 4.3.1 and running PHP 5.3.3 or older, you must use the dev-php533 branch of this package.
+If you are using Laravel 4.1 and running PHP 5.3.3 or older, you must use the dev-php533 branch of this package.

+#### Laravel 4 and PHP 5.3.3 compatibility

+Note that only Laravel 4.1 is compatible with PHP 5.3.3 (Laravel 4.2 uses language constructs that are not available in PHP 5.3.3).
+Even then, you must switch out the default HashingProvider and use one that is PHP 5.3.3 compatible; here is one that can be used and has been tested with this package: https://github.com/robclancy/laravel4-hashing

 ### How to install